-KnownHost offers complementary DDOS protection on all Managed VPS, Cloud VPS, Reseller and Shared Hosting, plus Managed WordPress and Dedicated Server product lines!
+KnownHost offers complementary DDOS protection on All Managed product lines!

-We offer protection up to 500gbps and 700mpps for bandwidth and packet intensive attacks designed to take your website offline by flooding it with more traffic than it can handle.
+We offer protection up to 3 Tbps (3000 Gbps) for bandwidth and packet intensive attacks designed to take your website offline by flooding it with more traffic than it can handle.
 We use multiple layers of identification and filtering hardware and services to help ensure your website remains online during these attacks.
 See below for examples and types of attacks covered.*

 Types of attacks covered: